 Update: Visit Very Local Pittsburgh for an updated version of this story.

 Most of the houses that surround Chatham University on Woodland Road, look the same, a version of a brick Tudor-style house.
 Even if you cannot see into the houses, you just sense that the interiors of theses house have lots of woodwork and some heavy draperies covering each window.
 But there is one house on Woodland Road that stands out from the Tudor line up.
 If you have driven down Woodland Road, you have likely seen the Giovannitti House.

-I don’t believe this house has a historic designation, but it is such a unique building that it is worth sharing… Read the rest
+I don’t believe this house has a historic designation,… Read the rest

 This is possibly one of my favorite buildings in Pittsburgh and one of my favorite posts from 2016.
 Only in Pittsburgh, can you find a house designed by Frank Lloyd Wright’s apprentices almost hidden in plain sight in a neighborhood like Stanton Heights and listed for just $115,000.
 Charles Rosenblum, who often covers local architecture, wrote about the Fineman House for NextPittsburgh last year.
 The Fineman House was built in 1952 by Peter Berndtson and Cornelia Brierly.
 Peter Berndtson was an Apprentice to Frank Lloyd Wright.